Subvenite Titration

 WARNING: SERIOUS SKIN RASHES

-Cases of life-threatening serious rashes, including Stevens-Johnson syndrome and toxic epidermal necrolysis, and/or rash-related death have been caused by SUBVENITE.
+Cases of life-threatening serious rashes, including Stevens-Johnson syndrome and toxic epidermal necrolysis, and/or rash-related death have been caused by lamotrigine.
 The rate of serious rash is greater in pediatric patients than in adults.
 Additional factors that may increase the risk of rash include:

 • coadministration with valproate.